History of Accounting

 1850 AD to 1914 AD

-Abundant natural resources & labor supply, government policies, new power sources, railroads, and rapid industrial innovations and inventions triggered the 2nd Industrial Revolution.
+Abundant natural resources and labor supply, government policies, new power sources, railroads, and rapid industrial innovations and inventions triggered the Second Industrial Revolution.

 1862 AD